 17. Everyone says “if you’ve

 seen one fly, you’ve seen them all.”
-You check out
+You

-particular species yet.
+that particular species yet.

 18. It took you a lifetime to